jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 ---

 I've been using git as my version control system for several years now.
-In fact, it is the only version control system I have ever used with regularity.
-My use case in the past had been mainly focused on ensuring my local repositories were version controlled and that I had the ability to 'roll back' to previous versions, if necessary.
-I also use Github regularly to ensure my code stays in sync between the various machines I may be using to develop.
-I mainly develop on my main desktop workstation at home, and occasionally use a chromebook when I'm away from home.
+In fact, it is the only version control system I have ever used with any regularity.
+My typical use case in the past had been mainly focused on ensuring my local repositories were version controlled, basically that I had the ability to 'roll back' to previous versions, if necessary.
+I also use Github regularly to ensure my code stays in sync between the various workstations I may be using to develop.
+I mainly develop on my main desktop at home, and occasionally use a chromebook when I'm away from my home desktop.
 When I'm away from my desktop, either on the road or at work (Shhhh...don't tell my boss), I use the cloud9 IDE, which is an awesome cloud based development environment and very well may be a future blog post topic.
-Git (and Github) ensures the code base stays insync between the various machines, which is exactly what it is intended to do.
+Git (and Github) ensures the code base stays in sync between the various machines, which is exactly what it is intended to do.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque scelerisque in orci id tincidunt.
-Sed malesuada turpis eget blandit tempus.
-Mauris tortor quam, efficitur sit amet orci at, porta tempus nisl.
-Quisque non lacus at tellus auctor sollicitudin id ut enim.
-Duis a suscipit mauris.
-Fusce vel velit malesuada, varius libero at, commodo dolor.
-Duis cursus sed est vitae dictum.
-Ut malesuada arcu eu mattis auctor.
-Vestibulum porttitor leo tempor dolor tincidunt, suscipit placerat nibh faucibus.
-Etiam dictum, tortor in consectetur vehicula, velit ante mollis metus, eu egestas nulla ligula quis arcu.

-Nam in sem id enim luctus sagittis.
-Nulla facilisi.
-Praesent imperdiet elit vitae feugiat tristique.
-Pellentesque maximus dapibus erat vel commodo.
-In hac habitasse platea dictumst.
-Morbi ornare imperdiet velit.
-Duis cursus mollis ex, sit amet vulputate nibh ultricies id.
-Maecenas ipsum est, ultrices vitae libero eu, lobortis placerat arcu.
+Since none of my projects have had any use other than on my local development computers, I hadn't had the need to configure any remote repositories, other than github, that is until recently...
+In an effort to understand the process from development to production, I decided to host a full-stack project that I had been working on on a digitalocean droplet.
+Before I get to the punchline of this post, I think it may be useful to show you how I was getting code on the production server (the digitalocean droplet).
+Actually, I'm a little embarrassed to the share, but the workflow went something like this:

+#### Previous Workflow
+1. Make local changes on a development workstation
+2. Commit changes and push commit to the github repository with `git push origin master`, which was the only remote repository configured for the project.
+3. Get remote access to the digitalocean droplet via an ssh connection and log in to the digitalocean droplet.
+4. Navigate the project directory, which was previously set up with a `git clone git@github.com:username/repo`, and do a `git pull` to pull down the latest changes that were just pushed to github in step 2.

+After doing this several times, I knew there had to be a better way to do this than firing up another terminal window and getting remote access to the digitalocean droplet and pulling down the changes by hand.